Apply Definition Queries & Adjust Labeling

-Dynamic Labeling requires no setup, little maintenance, and adjust automatically to scale, but does not allow much control over where the labels are placed.
-Annotation features are the reverse, they require creation and maintenance at each scale needed, but allow for complete control of label placement.
+Dynamic Labeling requires no setup, little maintenance, and adjusts automatically to scale, but does not allow much control over where the labels are placed.
+Annotation features are the reverse, they require creation, and maintenance at each scale needed, but allow for complete control of label placement.

 Best practices for labeling are included in most product documentation, but generally dynamic labels are used until features become too numerous or crowded, at which point annotation should be created.

 For labeling strategies on Multipage Maps, see the Multipage (Tiled) Maps Master Project page.